vasavamsi/Computer-Vision-Assignments/panaroma stitching from scratch/read_me.txt

 ## Executing the code:
 >> Run test_script.py.
->> Enter the image set no. to execute the code on respective set.
+>> Enter the image set no. to execute the code on respective set. (with this repo I have only provide one set so go with '1' as input)
 >> The Homography matrix in between the current pair of images will be displayed.
 >> Final panaroma image will be saved in the same folder as of dataset.